fragcolor-xyz/shards/docs/docs/learn/fragnova-network/index.md

 ### Substrate Pallets

-Apart from the seven custom Pallets, the Fragnovan Network also contains the following Substrate Pallets:
+Apart from the seven custom Pallets, the Fragnova Network also contains the following Substrate Pallets:

 1. [Balances Pallet](https://paritytech.github.io/substrate/master/pallet_balances/index.html) contains transactions related to NOVA.
 NOVA is the native currency of the Fragnova Blockchain.